jeonghanlee/epics-trainings/docs/CH5/how-to-ioc-log3.md

 ```
 Can you explain what difference you see in the `envPaths` file compared to before?

+## 4. `IOC`
-4. For both cases (after Part 2 and after Part 3), try running the IOC executable from the source location, the installation location, or elsewhere, and observe what happens.
+For both cases (after Part 2 and after Part 3), try running the IOC executable from the source location, the installation location, or elsewhere, and observe what happens.
 In what way can you make the IOC run correctly in both cases?